Credentials at a glance

 A little more about me

 Beyond my clinical roles, I’m also a teacher, writer, and adoptive parent.
 I value creativity, reflection, and the ways people make meaning in their lives.
 These perspectives inform how I listen and how I practice.
+I have had a passion for women’s health for the past 35 years.

 I believe good psychiatric care creates enough stability for people to reconnect with themselves—and decide what matters next.